FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 #### 1. Initialize chain certificate

 1. Certificate authority agency operation:
     -   Generate chain certificate

 #### 2. Generate group 1

 1. Certificate authority agency operations
     -   generate agency certificate
-    -   send certificate to agencies
+    -   send the certificate to agencies
 2. Operation between agencies
     -   modify the configuration file `node_deployment.ini`
     -   generate node certificate and node P2P port address file `peers.txt`
-3. Select one of agencies to generate `group.genesis`
+3. Select one of the agencies to create `group.genesis`
     -   collect all node certificates in the group
     -   modify configuration file `group_genesis.ini`
     -   generate genesis block files for the group
     -   distribute genesis block files to other agencies
 4. Operation between agencies: generating nodes
     -   collect P2P port address files of other nodes in the group
     -   generate node
     -   start node

 #### 3. Initialize a new institution

 1. Certificate authority agency operations
     -   generate agency certificate
-    -   send certificate to new agency
+    -   send the certificate to the new agency

 #### 4. Generate group2

 1. New agency operation
     -   modify the configuration file `node_deployment.ini`
     -   generate node certificate and node P2P port address file
-2. Select one of agencies as group to generate genesis block
+2. Select one of the agencies as a group to create genesis block
     -   collect all node certificates in the group
     -   modify configuration file `group_genesis.ini`
     -   generate genesis block files for the group
     -   distribute genesis block files to other agency
-3. New agency independent operation: generate nodes
+3. New agency independent operation: create nodes
     -   collect P2P port address files of other nodes in the group
     -   generate nodes
     -   start nodes
 4. Existing agency's operations: configure new groups
     -   collect P2P port address files of other nodes in the group
     -   configure P2P port address of the new group and the new nodes
     -   restart nodes

 #### 5. Existing nodes join group 1

 1. Group 1 original agency operation:
-    -   send group 1 genesis block to existing node
+    -   send group 1 genesis block to the existing node
     -   configure console
     -   get the entering node nodeid
     -   add nodes to group1 by using console

-## Alliance chain initialization
+## Chain initialization

-Simply, all the operations in this example are performed on the local machine.
-We use different catalogs to simulate different agencies' environment and use the file copy operation to simulate the sending in the network.
+All the operations in this example are performed on the local machine.
+We use different catalogs to simulate various agencies' environment and use the file copy operation to simulate the sending in the network.
 After performing `Download and Install` in the tutorial, please copy the generator to the corresponding agency's generator directory.

 ### Institutional initialization